Inkh/mc-exercise/FUBAR.md

 Bob and carol drink too much...feature 2.0

 Alice's bag is full of cheese, but she never shares.
 She made the team weaker as a whole.

+I'm so mad at Bob right now!
+He drank allllllllll my whiskey and shoved his mouth full of Alice's cheese >: | - Carol